Catullus’s model boat

 imgres-1

 The poet Catullus (c.
-84-54 BC) imagines showing off to visitors a toy boat, and listening to it describing in its own voice the journey it could claim to have made from a mountain grove in Asia Minor to its final home in Italy.
+84-54 BC) presents himself as showing off to visitors a model boat in a domestic shrine to Castor and Pollux, and imagines listening to it describing in its own voice the journey it could claim to have made – his own journey from Bithynia to Sirmio – from a mountain grove in Asia Minor to its final home in Italy.

-Catullus, Poem 4: Phaselus ille (‘That little boat’)
+Catullus, Poem 4: Phaselus ille (‘This little boat’)

-You see, my friends, that little model boat?
+You see, my friends, this little model boat?

 She claims she was the fastest of her kind,